 There are several things you should consider when choosing the best FTP client for Mac.
 Here’s a list of some of them:

-The most important thing you should consider are the features and functionalities you want from the app.
+The most important thing you should consider is the features and functionalities you want from the app.

 Next, consider your budget.
 Are you willing to pay for a paid app or would you prefer to try out a free one first?